 |1998||Château La Mission Haut-Brion (Pessac-Léognan)|

 Tight and still holding a lot in reserve, the wine is powerful, tannic, young, fresh and not ready for prime time.
+But the potential is clearly there.
 Give it at least another 5 years and this could be even better, as La Mission tends to do, as it matures.

 Smoke, truffle, tobacco, blackberry and black cherry aromas get your attention, although it takes a bit of effort and air.
 Rich, concentrated, long and built to age, another 5 years will help soften the wine while adding additional complexities.